ngrok/ngrok-docs/docs/guides/device-gateway/sdk.md

 ## Create a custom wildcard domain

-Next, create a custom [wildcard domain](/docs/api/resources/reserved-domains/), which will allow you to create endpoints and receive traffic on any subdomain of your domain.
+Create a custom [wildcard domain](/docs/api/resources/reserved-domains/), which will allow you to create endpoints and receive traffic on any subdomain of your domain.

 For example, you might create `*.sitea.{YOUR_DOMAIN}`.
 You would then be able to create endpoints